The merchant ship “Repubblica del Brasile” is sailing between Italy, the Mediterranean, and West Africa.

-The film delves into the absolutely particular life experience of seafarers, and reflects on man’s innate needs, through unique images and intimate interviews, in a surprising and engaging journey, between nature, iron, wisdom and fragility.
+The film delves into the unique life experiences of seafarers and reflects on human innate needs through unique images and intimate interviews, in a surprising and engaging journey through nature, iron, wisdom, and fragility.

 Director's notes

-After a travel experience on a merchant ship done a few years ago on a personal basis and without film plans, I reflected on what kind of particular and unprecedented context that was, and on what kind of original existence seafarers lead.
+After a personal experience traveling on a merchant ship a few years ago, without any filmmaking plans, I reflected on what kind of unique and unprecedented context that was, and what kind of unique existence seafarers lead.

-From then on, the development of a subject, the creation of a pre-production trailer, contact with the shipping company for the possibility of boarding, and practical organisation.
+From there on, the development of a subject, the creation of a pre-production trailer, contacting the shipping company for the possibility of boarding, and the practical organization.

-Three of us set off (directing and photography, second camera and editing, sound and story-editing) for a forty-day journey from Genoa to Nigeria and back, with several stops in European and African countries, and a few days-long navigations.
+The three of us (director and cinematographer, second camera and editor, sound and story editor) set off on a forty-day journey from Genoa to Nigeria and back, with several stops in European and African countries and several days of sailing.

-Having obtained the embarkations, I otherwise produced the film in the first person, for this reason I said above that it is an independent film in the strict sense.
+Once I got the boarding passes, I produced the rest of the film myself, which is why I said above that it is an independent film in the strict sense.

 - Alessandro Cattaneo